adaptivestone/framework-documentation/docs/12-email.md

 If text version of email not provided that it be generated from html version be removing all html tags with help with [html-to-text](https://www.npmjs.com/package/html-to-text) package

-Template directory located on on src/services/messaging/email/templates/\{templateName\}
+Template directory located on on src/services/messaging/email/templates/\{templateName\} on you project.
+You can change it in config.

 Example of folder